 Each club should check whether the club’s insurance policy covers the use of a member’s boat for the Junior Big Boat Program and consider whether specific language is required to address the issue of who pays the deductible in the event of an incident.
-The U.S. Coast Guard has issued a “letter of guidance” on the issue of “Passenger for Hire” in the context of Junior Big Boat Programs indicating that Junior Big Boat Programs do not meet the standard for “Passenger for Hire” and are therefore exempt.
+The U.S. Coast Guard has issued a “letter of guidance” on the issue of “Passenger for Hire” in the context of Junior Big Boat Programs run under the US Sailing guidelines, below, indicating that Junior Big Boat Programs do not meet the standard for “Passenger for Hire” and are therefore exempt.

 JBBS Guidelines from US Sailing:

 US Sailing has established a national, standardized Junior Big Boat Sailing Program.
 The program allows new sailors to learn the ropes on a big boat platform – or experienced junior sailors can apply their small boat sailing skills to a new challenge.
 The JBBS program highlights fun, social and non-competitive teamwork.
 With JBBS skills, teens can be valuable crew on cruising boats and club racers.
-This link has a step-by-step guide for setting up the program and and sample pages from a guidebook with eight lessons, which may be purchased from US Sailing.
+The JBBS program is described here.
+A guidebook with eight lessons may be purchased from US Sailing.

 JBBS Safety at Sea Guidelines: